TimtheStew/TimtheStew.github.io/content/blog/CryptoCards-Blockchain-Cardgame-Retrospective/index.md

 - Game logic on the blockchain to prevent cheating

-I'm happy to say we did eventually provide most of that functionality, though at the expense of some visual polish.
+I'm happy to say we did eventually provide most of that functionality, though at the expense of much visual polish.
 The only goal we had to drop entirely was putting game logic on the blockchain, as research quickly showed it would require people to spend an unreasonable amount of ether on playing a game, so we marked it as unfeasible.